Reform press conference with Braverman and Frost fuels talk of Tory defections

 “Dont miss it!
 Will be live streamed.”

+Reform has already pledged to leave the ECHR entirely, along with other international conventions it regards as preventing “mass deportations”, while Tory leader Kemi Badenoch has asked her shadow attorney general to examine the practicalities of leaving.

+Ms Braverman did not deny that she could use the event to announce a shift in her party allegiance.

-A defection to Nigel Farage’s party by former home secretary Ms Braverman, who is MP for Fareham and Waterlooville, would not come as a surprise.
+A defection to Nigel Farage’s party by Ms Braverman, who is MP for Fareham and Waterlooville, would not come as a surprise to many Westminster watchers.

 She has repeatedly refused to rule out ditching the Conservatives and told The Telegraph’s Planet Normal podcast last week: “We can’t ignore the polls.
 Reform is doing very well at the moment.”